joeypiccola/joeypiccola.github.io/_posts/2024-01-16-large-file-listing-diffs-with-postgres.md

   - docker
 ---

-I recently needed to know what files were missing from a backup.
+I recently needed to know what files were missing from a backup (~2 million files).
 Directory structure aside, I simply needed to know what files were missing from the destination.
-Once I got a recursive file listing of both source and destination directories, I imported them into unique postgres tables and did an `LEFT OUTER JOIN` query to see what was present in the source but absent in the destination.
+Once I got a recursive file listing of both source and destination directories, I imported them into unique postgres tables and did a `LEFT OUTER JOIN` query to see what was present in the source but absent in the destination.

 ## docker postgres